GDSimpson3/GDSimpson3/README.md

 - 👋 Hi, I’m @GDSimpson3
 - 👀 I’m interested in react, next, ts, html, css, javascript, node, graphql, VBS, ShellScripts, Batch files, SQL and mongo DB.
 - 🌱 I’m currently learning Electron app work, Python, heroku deployment, npm package creating and more.
-- 📫 I am contactable at Wartburg enterprise's email (its on the SPSR website)
+- 📫 I am NOT contactable so don't try to send messenger pidgeons to my door because i have been getting a lot of crap mail.....
-- I am capable of many things including full MERN stack projects (i made one MERN email service and i have been harping on it ever since)
+- I am capable of many things including full MERN stack projects
 - here is my website (yes, i have like 14 now....): https://ibz.vercel.app/
 <!---
 GDSimpson3/GDSimpson3 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.